Chapter 1. Introduction and Methods

 Beginning with the 2005 NHDR, rates relative to standard reference groups are used to quantify the magnitude of disparities and to identify the largest disparities specific groups faced.
 For each group, the group rate was divided by the reference group rate to calculate the relative rate for each core measure.
 Relative rates of selected core measures are presented in the Highlights section of this report.

 Changes to the Measure Set

-The measure sets used in the 2008 NHDR and NHQR have been improved in several ways.
+The measure sets used in the 2008 NHDR and NHQR have been improved in several ways for 2009.
 As in previous years, a handful of measures were modified to reflect changing standards of care or improved information about care.
-Although no additional core measures were added, some noncore measures are being presented in the reports for the first time in 2008.
+Although no core measures were added, some noncore measures are being presented in the reports for the first time in 2009.

 The changes applied to existing measures this year were for individual component measures that make up composite measures.
 The changes affect the comparability of data over time to varying degrees for each measure.
 Beginning in the 2007 reports, the following core composite measures of effectiveness and patient safety underwent modifications: